On finiteness and tails of perpetuities under a Lamperti-Kiu MAP: Abstract

 \section{Abstract}

-Consider a Lamperti-Kiu Markov Additive Process (MAP) where the Markov chain component has a state space of size two.
+Consider a Lamperti-Kiu Markov additive process $(J, \xi)$ on $\{+, -\}\times\R\cup \{-\infty\}$, where $J$ is the modulating Markov chain component.
 First, we study the finiteness of the exponential functional and then consider its moments and tail asymptotics under \cramers condition.
-In the strong subexponential case we determine subexponential tails of the exponential functional under some further assumptions.
+In the strong subexponential case we determine the subexponential tails of the exponential functional under some further assumptions.